ryniax/inboxed/README.md

 2. To install dependencies in all apps, run: `npm run bootstrap`.
 3. In **apps/api** folder, copy `.env.example` file and change its name to `.env`.
 4. Now you can run any application, but you will need a database to work them properly.
 You can run database in docker by: `docker-compose up`.
-5. When database is running, you can run web app by that command:
+5. When database is running, you can run web app by that command: `npm run dev:web`.

-`npm run dev:web` - run web application, frontend + backend.

 <a name="mobile-setup"></a>